mdnurahmed/myurlshortener/README.md

 ```

 # After Thoughts
+## Concurrency
+Two different processes could generate same short url and write them to database.
+We solved this problem here using conditional expression.
+An insert will not suceed if the same short url is already in the database.
 ## Caching
-we could have used dax caching with dynamodb for the 'get all url' api .
-But dax is a write through cache . so in that case after we delete an url , it would still appear in 'get all url' calls even if we delete it through dax cause that would be in the query cache , not in them item cache . we could solve this by keeping TTL of dax low or do an asynchronous query call after we delete (using go routines) so the query cache will also be updated .
+We could have used dax caching with dynamodb for the 'get all url' api .
+But dax is a write through cache . so in that case after we delete an url , it would still appear in 'get all url' calls even if we delete it through dax cause that would be in the query cache , not in them item cache . we could somewhat solve this by keeping TTL of dax low but the trade-off is user experience .
 It's pointless to do the delete call through dax as it has no impact but will increase latency , so we can do the delete call bypassing dax completely .